David Dellagi Closed on Mondays

 David Dellagi has produced a remarkably rich and diverse body of work, ranging from painting, sculpture and collage to film.
-He made his artistic debut at The Artist’s Autumn Exhibition (KE), in copenhagen in 1993.
-Since then, he as exhibited widely in places such as Skive Kunstmuseum, Rønnebæksholm, Kunstbygningen i Vrå, Kunsthal Charlottenborg, Marie Kirkegaard Gallery, Galleri Christoffer Egelund, Danish Graphics Association, as well as in New York, London, Los Angeles, Stockholm and Mexico City.
+He made his artistic debut at The Artist’s Autumn Exhibition (KE), in Copenhagen in 1993.
+Since then, he has exhibited widely in places such as Skive Kunstmuseum, Rønnebæksholm, Kunstbygningen i Vrå, Kunsthal Charlottenborg, Marie Kirkegaard Gallery, Galleri Christoffer Egelund, Danish Graphics Association, as well as in New York, London, Los Angeles, Stockholm and Mexico City.

 The exhibition opens with a reception Friday 2 November 5.30pm - 8.30 pm.